-The IC uses a constant frequency, current mode stepdown architecture.
-During normal operation, each top MOSFET is turned on each cycle when the oscillator sets the RS latch, and turned off when the main current comparator, I_1 , resets each RS latch.
-The peak inductor current at which I_1 resets the RS latch is controlled by the voltage on the I{TH} pin, which is the output of the error amplifier EA.
-The EAIN pin receives a portion of this voltage feedback signal via the AMPOUT pin through the internal VID DAC and is compared to the internal reference voltage.
-When the load current increases, it causes a slight decrease in the EAIN pin voltage relative to the 0.6V reference, which in turn causes the I{TH} voltage to increase until each inductor's average current matches one third of the new load current (assuming all three current sensing resistors are equal).
-In Burst Mode operation and stage shedding mode, after each top MOSFET has turned off, the bottom MOSFET is turned on until either the inductor current starts to reverse, as indicated by current comparator I_2 , or the beginning of the next cycle.
+The IC uses a constant frequency, current mode step-down architecture.
+During normal operation, each top MOSFET is turned on each cycle when the oscillator sets the RS latch, and turned off when the main current comparator, $I_1$ , resets each RS latch.
+The peak inductor current at which I1 resets the RS latch is controlled by the voltage on the $I{TH}$ pin, which is the output of the error amplifier EA.
+The EAIN pin receives a portion of output voltage feedback signal via the DIFFOUT pin through the external resistive divider and is compared to the internal reference voltage.
+When the load current increases, it causes a slight decrease in the EAIN pin voltage relative to the 0.6V reference, which in turn causes the $I{TH}$ voltage to increase until each inductor's average current matches one third of the new load current (assuming all three current sensing resistors are equal).
+In Burst Mode operation and Stage Shedding mode, after each top MOSFET has turned off, the bottom MOSFET is turned on until either the inductor current starts to reverse, as indicated by current comparator I2, or the beginning of the next cycle.